 This project expanded a masters-level exploration of dualistic qualities visible in art, providing an opportunity to develop a more refined analytical framework.
 Its themes continue to inform my work, which also includes visual enquiry.

-(Funded by a Postgraduate Studentship, University of Dublin, Trinity College, and the Irish Research Council.)
+(Funded by a Postgraduate Studentship, University of Dublin, Trinity College, the Irish Research Council and a Thomas Dammann Junior Memorial Trust award.)

 Focusing on the paintings and prints of Irish-born artist Mark Francis (1962-), this project explores their dialectical qualities, contextualised within broader stylistic shifts in art history.
 It draws on philosophy, science and cultural theory.